komascript/makelabels/README.md

 Like all other LCO files you can load `makelabels.lco` using `\LoadLetterOption{makelabels}`.
-For `scrlttr2` loading via optional argument of `\documentclass` also works, but is not recommended any linger.
+For `scrlttr2` loading via optional argument of `\documentclass` also works, but is not recommended any longer.

 After loading the LCO file, you can add `\makelabels` into your document preamble to active the automatic generation of labels at the end of the